dogukanakkaya/deno-elasticsearch/README.md

 })

 // msearch will not throw an error on not found like search does
-// so you have to check if each response has object 'hits' or 'error' mres.responses.forEach((m) => {
+// so you have to check if each response has object `hits` or `error` mres.responses.forEach((m) => {
     if ('hits' in m) {
         console.log(m.status)